Skip to content

 Track

-• To start you must set your method to Championship Heats, set the lane number to max number of athletes you want in each heat, and ensure your round structure is correct.
+Set the number of lanes or athletes per heat, and ensure your round structure is correct.

 Heats

-• The key step when seeding a championship heat, is to set how many athletes will progress to the next round on position and on performance.
+The key step when seeding a championship event is to set how many athletes will progress to the next round.

 Championship Seeding Screen